BUILT ON TRADITION. MADE FOR MEMORIES. #FRANKENMUTH

 Speaking of adventure, did you know the Frankenmuth Aerial Park is less than a mile away from Main Street?
 This zipline and climbing park is just behind Bronner’s Christmas Wonderland and features six courses ranging from beginner to expert.

 Don’t forget about the waterparks!
-What kid (or kid at heart) doesn’t love a water slides and pools?
+What kid (or kid at heart) doesn’t love water slides and pools?
 Learn more about two waterpark adventures in Frankenmuth here.

 6. Raise a Glass